robotframework/robotframework/doc/python/PythonTutorial.rst

     >>> positive = [ num for num in numbers if num > 0 ]
     >>> positive
     [1, 4, 42]
-    >>> sum(num for num in positive)
+    >>> sum(num * 2 for num in positive)
-    47
+    94

-* This syntax might look a bit strange first but you will love it very soon.
+* This syntax might look a bit strange at first but you will love it very soon.
 To learn more see, for example, Dive Into Python: http://diveintopython.org/native_data_types/mapping_lists.html